Serving clients in Fayetteville and all of NW Arkansas

 Fortunately for injured employees, the majority of workers’ compensation claims are processed routinely without ever involving the AWCC.
 This is because the routine handling of workers’ compensation claims is primarily done by the employer and the employer’s insurance company.

-What Types of Benefits Can You Get from Workers’ Compensation?
+What Types of Benefits Can You Get From Workers’ Compensation?

 The benefits received through workers’ compensation inevitably vary from person to person.
 However, depending on the circumstances, a workers’ compensation claimant has the possibility of obtaining the following benefits:

-- Medical Expenses — This includes an array of medical bills arising from your injuries, including:
+This includes an array of medical bills arising from your injuries, including:

 - Casts, Braces, and Crutches